asyncapi/website/pages/docs/tutorials/generate-code.md

 ## Generate code

-To generate code from the AsyncAPI document created from the [previous tutorial](""), follow the steps listed below:
+To generate code from the [AsyncAPI document created in a previous tutorial](https://asyncapi.com/docs/tutorials/create-asyncapi-document), follow the steps listed below:

 <Remember>